gadget-framework/gadget-course/index.md

 ## Your a priori homework

-**Prior to the course** make sure your operating system is a unix derivative, such as linux or macosx, as the code and examples in this course is only tested against these operating systems.
-Windows should in theory work, but issues related to Windows line endings are known to cause random issues in Gadget.
-For those who do not want dual boot their computers they can install [VirtualBox](https://www.virtualbox.org/) and install linux on a virtual machine (you can find a selection of pre-install images [here](https://www.osboxes.org/virtualbox-images/) where it is recommended that you choose Ubuntu).
-However if you insist on using Windows you should install the `icesTAF` R-package to handle all the file conversion issues.

 To install Gadget follow the [installation guide](installing-gadget-from-source.html).

 Please also have the most recent version of [R](https://cran.r-project.org/) and [Rstudio](https://www.rstudio.com/) installed.